 TLDR; Write offline.
 Copy/Paste to online.

-I thought I’d give a quick overview of my publishing and writing process for this blog because this is the same process I use when I’m working on WordPress, Most Wikis, Jira, etc.
+I thought I’d give a quick overview of my publishing and writing process because this is the same process I use when I’m working on and online editor - WordPress, Most Wikis, Jira, Patreon, etc.

 - “export as” “HTML”

 - view source

 <body></body>into the ‘HTML’ view in the online editor